 Microsoft escalation support states that “Lingering object issues are the most challenging Active Directory replication issue to resolve and are routinely escalated through multiple levels of support.
 On average, it takes twice as long to resolve a lingering object problem than it does the average AD replication issue as a result of the complexity involved in its troubleshooting.”

 The only feasible way to take snapshots without creating lingering objects or other issues is to shut down the entire forest first.
 Are you willing to incur the outages that shutting down your forest will create?
 Do you have the skills and time to stamp out the lingering objects that will likely result from a snapshot restore if you don’t?

 - If malware was on the DCs at snapshot time, you’re just restoring the malware.
 Since a snapshot contains the entire virtual machine, any malware that was on the VM will be restored as well.

 - Whatever servers you don’t restore from snapshot, you must rebuild.
 Restoring fewer DCs from snapshots lessens the chance of the issues described above.
 But it means your seed forest to support the business will be smaller (thus likely overloaded) and the rebuild process of the remaining DCs will be manual (thus take more time and be subject to more errors).

 - Snapshot recovery is just the beginning.
-Once your seed forest is restored, you still must go through the lengthy forest recovery process.
-Even if you’ve built any scripts to automate metadata cleanup or DNS cleanup, you must update them every you’re your AD topology changes.
+Once your seed forest is restored, you must go through the lengthy forest recovery process.
+Even if you’ve built any scripts to automate metadata cleanup or DNS cleanup, you must update them every time your AD topology changes.
 Get anything wrong in the process and you must start all over again.
-Have you built and tested a manual forest recovery process – preferably with managers yelling in your ear?
+Have you built and tested a manual forest recovery process—preferably with managers yelling in your ear?

 - The snapshots themselves may be vulnerable to malware attacks.
 If they’re stored in the default location on the host, they’re every bit as vulnerable to malware encryption as the DC VM itself.